 IEC Standards ensure safety and efficiency

-IEC Standards ensure among other things, that products meet certain safety requirements.
-IEC Technical Committee (TC) 61 prepares standards on the safety of household electrical appliances, including for refrigeration.
-Its subcommittee (SC), IEC SC 61C prepares international safety standards for refrigerators, freezers and similar appliances used in homes, supermarkets, hospitals, transportation, manufacturing, etc.
+IEC Standards ensure, among other things, that products meet certain safety requirements.
+IEC Technical Committee 61 prepares standards on the safety of household electrical appliances, including for refrigeration.
+Its subcommittee , SC 61C prepares international safety standards for refrigerators, freezers and similar appliances used in homes, supermarkets, hospitals, transportation, manufacturing, etc.

-According to Marek Zgliczynski, Chair of SC 61C, “the draft standard will allow manufacturers to comply with present and future regulations of phasing out refrigerants with a high global warming potential for this market segment”.
+According to Marek Zgliczynski, Chair of SC 61C, “the standard allows manufacturers to comply with present and future regulations of phasing out refrigerants with a high global warming potential for this market segment”.
 This includes most notably the large, commercial display cases used in supermarkets.
-These standardization activities seek to increase the safe use of natural refrigerants to help attain SDG 13: Climate action.

 Other IEC Standards are also essential in ensuring the safety of refrigerating appliances.
 Most notably, a number of standards in the IEC 60335 series address the safety requirements for various types of appliances using refrigerants.
 For example, IEC 60335-2-104 provides the requirements for the recovery and/or recycling of refrigerants.